CaddyGlow/zmk-layout-rs/docs/customization_tasks.md

 - `[base]` is informational metadata so humans remember which template/version the plan expects.
   The CLI always requires the actual base layout via `--base-layout`, so these fields are warnings only.
-- `[config]` stores the schema format version, default conflict policy, optional global comment, and (later) a path to a Rhai conflict script.
+- `[config]` stores the schema format version, default conflict policy, optional global comment, and (later) a path to a Lua conflict script.
 Every file must set `format_version`.
 - `[[tasks]]` entries describe ordered operations.
 Each task needs a unique `target` string that describes which structure it owns (e.g., `layers.base.bindings[0]`, `combos.my_combo`).
 Targets power conflict detection so overlapping edits are obvious.